djeada/Databases-Notes/notes/11_security_best_practices/02_database_security.md

 In this example, `data_entry_role` has permissions to select and insert data in the `employees` table, and is granted to `user1` and `user2`.

----

-## Data Encryption
+### Data Encryption

 Encryption is a critical component of database security, protecting sensitive data by making it unreadable to unauthorized users.
 It ensures that even if data is accessed without authorization, it cannot be understood without the appropriate decryption keys.

-### Data at Rest
+#### Data at Rest

-- **Definition**: Data stored on physical media such as hard drives, solid-state drives, backups, and logs.
+- Data at rest refers to **information stored** on physical media like hard drives, solid-state drives, backups, and logs.
-- **Encryption Methods**:
-  - **Transparent Data Encryption (TDE)**: Encrypts the database files at the storage level, often transparently to applications.
+- Transparent Data Encryption (TDE) secures database files at the storage level, operating transparently without requiring changes to applications.
-  - **File System Encryption**: Uses operating system-level tools like BitLocker (Windows), LUKS (Linux), or FileVault (macOS) to encrypt entire disks or partitions.
+- File system encryption employs tools such as BitLocker (Windows), LUKS (Linux), or FileVault (macOS) to encrypt entire disks or partitions for comprehensive protection.
-  - **Hardware Security Modules (HSMs)**: Dedicated hardware devices that manage encryption keys and perform cryptographic operations securely.
+- Hardware Security Modules (HSMs) offer secure management of encryption keys and perform cryptographic operations within a dedicated hardware environment.

 **Key Management Practices:**

-- **Secure Key Storage**: Store encryption keys separately from the encrypted data, preferably in secure key management systems or HSMs.
+- Securely storing encryption keys separate from encrypted data, ideally in key management systems or HSMs, reduces exposure to unauthorized access.
-- **Key Rotation**: Regularly change encryption keys to minimize the risk if a key is compromised.
+- Regular key rotation mitigates risks by periodically changing encryption keys, minimizing the impact of potential compromises.
-- **Access Control**: Restrict access to encryption keys to a minimal number of authorized personnel and systems.
+- Access to encryption keys should be restricted to **authorized personnel** and systems, ensuring control over cryptographic operations.

 **Example in SQL Server:**